Meditation Posture – Your Way To Success

 2. Seated Posture

 The meditator has bare feet and uses a chair in this position.
-You need a straight spine and parallel thighs to the ground in this posture.
+It would be best to have a straight spine and parallel thighs to the ground in this posture.
 Also, there can’t be any inclination in the alignment of the head.
 Lastly, the hands should rest on the arms’ chair or the knees in a floor sitting position.

 This posture differs depending on the type of practice you use.
 For example, a stool is often used instead of a chair in Christianity meditation.
 In addition, meditators in Theravada Buddhism can walk to enhance mindfulness.
 The walking meditation is called bas-relief in Sukhothai (Thailand).